klasbo/TTK4145/Exercise1/README.md

 A note about the computers at the real-time lab:
  - They run Linux Mint, Linux Ubuntu and Windows
- - The Ubuntu install is deprecated (it no longer receives security updates), so we are in the process of transitioning to Mint
+ - The Ubuntu install is deprecated (it no longer receives security updates), so we reccomend using Mint.
- - However, the Mint install does not support the Comedi library we will (probably) be using to interface with the elevator hardware... yet.
- - Compiler versions on the Ubuntu install are older, so use Mint maybe?
+ - Interfacing with the elevator hardware is done using libComedi, which is linux-only.
+If - for some reason - you want to do the elevator project on Windows, you're on your own.
- - Conclusion: We'll ~~cross~~ burn that bridge when we get to it This exercise does not require that you use the machines at the real-time lab, although the C code uses POSIX.
+This exercise does not require that you use the machines at the real-time lab.
+However, the C code uses POSIX, so you'll need a POSIX-compliant OS, like linux or OSX.

 Since we are still in the startup-phase, there are no real groups and assigned lab-times this week (7th to 10th Jan.), which means the workspaces are "first come, first served".
 Due-date is therefore 17th January.

-[Go](http://golang.org) has an interactive "Tour" you can take.
+[Go](http://golang.org) has an [interactive "Tour"](http://tour.golang.org/list) you can take.
 Its syntax is a bit different, so it may be worth skimming through, or at least using as a quick reference.